A Visitor Guide to Salakkok Fishing Village

 The idea of the mangrove walkway is on the face of it an admirable one, to give visitors to the island the chance to explore a mangrove forest on foot via a walkway on stilts.
 This is the type of eco-friendly idea that you can imagine a country such as Costa Rica pulling off with award winning aplomb.
 Unfortunately Thailand isn’t Costa Rica and here concrete is king.

 The trail is around 800 metres in length and is built entirely in concrete with supporting poles in the ground every 4 metres.
-Along its length are 9 stations where an information board provides a sentence or two of details about what you can see in the area. sadly, most boards have disappeared and never been replaced.
+Along its length are 9 stations where an information board used to provide details about what types of flora and fauna you can see in the area.
+Sadly, most boards have now rotted and collapsed.
 It was a nice idea but there was never enough information to be truly educational.
-I can’t imagine many school field trips visiting.
+I couldn’t imagine many school field trips visiting.

 Aside from pondering over the huge amount of concrete used in it’s construction, you’re also left wondering just how much mangrove was cut down to allow the machinery in that was used to build it.
-Mangroves grow slowly and until 2-3 years ago you could still see the tracks where heavy machinery had been used.
-But the new mangroves have now reached a couple of metres in height and so the area is regenerating slowly.
+Mangroves grow slowly and until a few years ago you could still see the tracks where heavy machinery had been used.

-So, despite it being a bit of an eyesore, it’s worth walking along it.
+So, despite it being a bit of an eyesore, and a haven for horny couples, it’s worth walking along it.
 There are some great views along the way, especially at high tide.

 It may come a pleasant shock to know that this isn’t the first attempt to bring mangroves to the masses in the area.
 Back on the main east coast road, a kilometre before you reach the turning for Salakkok & Jek Bae, you’ll see a dirt track leading off down an incline to the left, this heads a few hundred metres along the northern end of the bay.